 This can happen unintentionally, and it’s very common if you’ve spent months or years creating quality content.

-It can drop authority and rankings: If two pages are ranking for a keyword, you’ll acquire links slowly on two separate pages instead of consolidating to just one, which can keep search rankings lower for both pages.
+It can drop authority and rankings: If two pages rank for a keyword, you’ll acquire links slowly on two separate pages instead of consolidating to just one, which can keep search rankings lower for both pages.

 There are a few ways to fix cannibalization:

 Crawling the Internet has a cost.
-Search engines allocate to your site a crawl budget.
+Google allocate to your site a crawl budget.

 The easier (read: cheaper) it is to find your pages, the more likely it is your pages will index and rank.

-We make it easier on search engines to find all our pages when we keep them well-linked and as few hops from the homepage as possible.
+We make it easier for Google to find all our pages when we keep them well-linked and as few hops from the homepage as possible.